A deliciously creamy vegan meal this pumpkin and chestnut risotto is hearty, filling and so tasty.

 - Now add the cooked pumpkin or squash and stir through with a final ladleful of stock.
 The pumpkin will begin to break down but that’s ok - this is what’s going to give this risotto its delicious creaminess.

-- Finally add 100g crumbled chestnuts, 75g dried cranberries and 1 tsp nutritional yeast if using, stir through to warm up, season with salt and pepper to taste and serve immediately.
+- Finally add 100g crumbled chestnuts, 75g dried cranberries and 1 tablespoon nutritional yeast if using, stir through to warm up, season with salt and pepper to taste and serve immediately.

 HAVE YOU TRIED THIS RECIPE?